-It should be noted that for 2019, the activity associated with the transportation pass through was accounted for in a special revenue fund, which was combined with the General Fund for financial reporting purposes.
+It should be noted that for 2020, the activity associated with the transportation pass through was accounted for in a special revenue fund, which was combined with the General Fund for financial reporting purposes.

-Actual revenues and other sources were more than budgeted by approximately \$655 thousand.
-This was attributable to the net impact of an increase in state aid and tuition revenue.
+Actual revenues and other sources were less than budgeted by approximately \$13 thousand.
+This was attributable to the net impact of a decrease in state aid and other revenue revenues.
 For budget purposes, cost-sharing for various Region employees shared by the elementary districts, the reimbursement is shown as a revenue stream.

-Actual expenditures were less than budgeted amounts by approximately \$32 thousand.
-Significant negative budget variances occurred in the following categories: Personal service - compensation and benefits was due to increased student population that led to staffing changes and from retirements.
-These increased accrued earnings that were paid which increased compensation expenditures.
-The Schedule of Revenues and Expenditures - Budget and Actual is presented on page 69 following the Notes to the Financial Statements.
+Actual expenditures were less than budgeted amounts by approximately \$388 thousand.
+Significant positive budget variances occurred in the following categories: Personal service - employee benefits was due to a retired teacher not requiring benefits that was hired to to fill a position and from staffing changes.
+There was also a notable decrease in purchased services and supplies and material expenses due to the pandemic closing in person learning.
+The Schedule of Revenues and Expenditures - Budget and Actual is presented on page 71 following the Notes to the Financial Statements.